ltlemonjuice/LEDTABLE-Binary-Clock/README.md

 ###Important
-Due to the lack of RTC (Real Time Clock) in the Raspberry Pi B, this script is practically useless unless the Raspi is connected to the internet.
+The lack of RTC (Real Time Clock) in the Raspberry Pi B renders this script practically useless unless the Raspi is connected to the internet.
 Without, the Raspi just resumes the time before shutdown.

+But Hey!
+It works^^